bachelor-2014/report/v2/human_interaction.md

 The actual elements shown in the GUI is determined from the config file as described in \ref{sec:modularity}.
-The GUI has the same kind of modularity as the rest of the software running the EvoBot, which means that every element in the config file has a standalone component in the GUI.
+The GUI has the same kind of modularity as the rest of the software running the EvoBot, which means that every element in the configuration file has a standalone component in the GUI.
 An example could be a set of X/Y axes which can be (1) homed and (2) set to a specific position.
 As shown in figure \ref{fig:gui_screenshot_controls}, this functionality is graphically available for the user to access.
 This helps achieving two of the